 Housing Your Hamster

 No hamster habitat would be complete without an exercise wheel.
-Hamsters need to be able to exercise in order to stay healthy and physically fit.
-Choose a wheel that is enclosed or has a crisscross pattern of wires rather than single spokes because they are safer for your pet's feet.
+Hamsters need to be able to exercise to stay healthy and physically fit.
+Choose a wheel that is enclosed.

 Feeding Your Hamster

 Your hamster is an omnivore, which means they eat both plant and animal material

 • 75% Hamster pelleted food